filecoin-project/specs/content/systems/filecoin_blockchain/struct/block/_index.md

 A syntactically valid block header must decode into fields matching the type definition below.

-A syntactically valid header must have:
+A syntactically valid header must be a valid CBOR PubSub `BlockMsg` message and must have:

 - between 1 and `5*ec.ExpectedLeaders` `Parents` CIDs if `Epoch` is greater than zero (else empty `Parents`),
 - a non-negative `ParentWeight`,
+- less or equal to `BlockMessageLimit` number of messages,
+- aggregate message CIDs, encapsulated in the `MsgMeta` structure, serialized to the `Messages` CID in the block header,
-- a `Miner` address which is an ID-address,
+- a `Miner` address which is an ID-address.
+The Miner `Address` in block header should be present and correspond to a public-key address in the current chain state.
+- Block signature (`BlockSig`) that belongs to the public-key address retrieved for the Miner
 - a non-negative `Epoch`,
 - a positive `Timestamp`,
 - a `Ticket` with non-empty `VRFResult`,